greenzorro/victor42.eth/content/post-en/折腾与思考/卖AI图，从开单到金盆洗手.md

 All things considered, the business lacked sufficient leverage.
 Better to quit while ahead.

-This complex image generation workflow—conception, building, debugging—took two weeks.
+This complex image generation workflow - conception, building, debugging - took two weeks.
 But it wasn't wasted.
 Minor modifications can adapt it for other uses, ready for reactivation.

 ## Epilogue